Shaikh-areeb/Car-Price-Prediction-Regression-/README.md

 The dataset includes the following features:

-Car Brand: The manufacturer or brand of the car (e.g., Toyota, Honda, etc.).
+Car Brand: The manufacturer or brand of the car (e.g., Toyota, Honda, etc.)
-Year: The year the car was purchased or manufactured.
-Sold Price: The price at which the car was previously sold.
-Present Price: The current market price of the car.
+Year: The year the car was purchased or manufactured Sold Price: The price at which the car was previously sold Present Price: The current market price of the car
-KMS Driven: Total kilometers driven by the car.
+KMS Driven: Total kilometers driven by the car
-Fuel Type: The type of fuel used by the car (e.g., Petrol, Diesel, etc.).
+Fuel Type: The type of fuel used by the car (e.g., Petrol, Diesel, etc.)
-Seller Type: Whether the seller is a dealer or an individual.
-Transmission Type: The type of transmission (Manual or Automatic).
+Seller Type: Whether the seller is a dealer or an individua Transmission Type: The type of transmission (Manual or Automatic)
-Owner: The number of previous owners of the car.
+Owner: The number of previous owners of the car

 #Objective